lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

         sudo su
         apt install iptables-persistent

-4. Execute the following command in order to start natting the internal IPs (pnet1) to the internet.
-Have in mind that you will have to change the IP addresses on the command in order to match the ip address range previusly configured for pnet1.
+4. Execute the following command in order to start natting the internal IPs (reachable via pnet1) to the internet.
+Have in mind that you will have to change the IP addresses on the command to match the ip address range previusly configured for pnet1.
 Here, Im pasting the command I used on my set up since I configured the ip 10.255.255.1/24 on pnet1

         iptables -t nat -A POSTROUTING -s 10.255.255.0/24 -o pnet0 -j MASQUERADE

-This command will basically receive traffic from 10.255.255.0/24 and then nat it out to pnet0, which is the interface that has connectivity to the internet
+This command will make the Eve NG VM receive traffic from any IP in the 10.255.255.0/24 range and then nat it out to pnet0, which is the interface that has connectivity to the internet

 5. Confirm that the internet connectivity works.
 You can do it by setting up something like this and pinging from the device to the internet.
-Make sure that the IP addresses is configured correctly on the device (It needs to be in the same range as previously applied on pnet1) and also the routing is correctly set up.
+Make sure that the IP addresses are configured correctly on the device (It needs to be in the same range as previously applied on pnet1) and also the routing is correctly set up.

   <div align="center" dir="auto">